 The History & Future section deals with major events in the past and what the Court wants in the days to come.
-The Vital Details section gives the numbers of pledged members, allies with Court Goodwill, and wards under its protection.
+The Vital Details section gives the numbers of pledged members, allies with Court Goodwill, and charges under its protection.
 It also has fields for major sources of income and cover stories that help to keep the Court funded, operational, and hidden in plain sight.
+Government reflects the style of power it uses and Influence represents how widely its power is felt.
 Finally, Impression covers its normal disposition to outsiders.

 The Duties & Restrictions section covers the various expectations of members; some of these might be included in the Court pledge, while others are reinforced by peer pressure.
 Duties refer to actions courtiers are expected to perform on behalf of the Court, while Restrictions refer to actions that are forbidden.
 Generally speaking, the more a Court offers, the more it expects from members in return.

-And what is a Court without perks?
+And what's a Court without some perks?
 The Benefits section is arranged in 3 sub-sections.
-This is because certain services offered to wards, who aren’t even members and haven’t proven themselves to the Court.
-Wards are people of interest who the Court wants to protect.
-All of the same benefits offered to wards tend to be offered to goodwill allies, and the Court adds other boons from there.
-Pledged members can call upon the benefits for wards and goodwill allies, while also gaining access to the Court’s most exclusive (and usually the most generous and risky) offerings.
+This is because certain services are offered to charges, who aren’t even members and haven’t proven themselves to the Court.
+Charges are people of interest who the Court wants to protect.
+All of the same benefits offered to charges tend to be offered to goodwill allies, and the Court adds other boons from there.
+Pledged members can call upon the benefits for charges and goodwill allies, while also gaining access to the Court’s most exclusive (and usually the most generous and risky) offerings.

 The Heraldry & Pageantry section notes special ways a Court distinguishes itself from others: symbols, colors, holidays, and entitlements of its members.
 It’s also the place to record the meeting days for Court members.
 A Court that meets too often is likely to intrude on the lives of its members and garner resentment.
 On the flip side, a Court that doesn’t meet enough will have weak ties.
 Members might hardly know each other, and it’s more likely that major problems will arise while most members are none the wiser.